talentaz/subscription_manager/README.md

 ## Plans Component - Frontend
 **What needs to be done**
 1. In officekube portal repo modify the code of the pricing.tsx component to handle the logic of a user switching from one plan to another as follows:
    - The component should disable the button Sign Up button for the plan that the user is currently on.
-To determine what the current plan is the component should call an API endpoint of the billing service GET /plans/current at the time of its loading.
+To determine what the current plan is the component should call an API endpoint of the subscription manager service GET /plans/current at the time of its loading.
    - Replace button Notify Me for the plan Solo with the button SIGN UP.
    - When the user clicks on Sign Up button of any other plan a Switch Plan dialog should pop up (refer to the design here https://www.figma.com/file/vDqU6NBTspvomTQGN4nel0/3D-Workspace-(Community)?node-id=437%3A490).
 The dialog should be created using Syncfusion React library - https://ej2.syncfusion.com/react/documentation/dialog/getting-started/).
    - In the dialog when the user clicks button Switch make a GET call to the endpoint /payments/checkout of the subscription manager backend (see below) and pass a query parameter named price_id with the value that depends on which button SIGN UP has been clicked by the user before they got to the dialog.
 For the plan Enthusiast that value should be set "free", for the plan Solo it should be "price_1LECZyKUSkDFrC1EroX3h7NW".